scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

         def _conclude(self):
             self.rgyr = np.vstack(self._results)

-The conclusion method reshapes the attribute :code:`self._results`, which always holds the results from all blocks, into a time series.
+The :code:`_conclude()` method reshapes the attribute :code:`self._results`, which always holds the results from all blocks, into a time series.
 The call signature for method :code:`_single_frame()` is fixed and ``ts`` must contain the current MDAnalysis :code:`Timestep` and ``agroups`` must be a tuple of :code:`AtomGroup` instances.
 The current frame number, time and radius of gyration are returned as the single frame results: